Authentication and authorization

 }

-2. refreshToken should be used to get a fresh token without providing the credentials again.
+2. The refreshToken should be used to obtain a new token without providing the user credentials again.

-To refresh a token, send an HTTP POST call to this API endpoint:
+To refresh a token, send an HTTP POST request:

 POST https://securetoken.googleapis.com/v1/token?grant_type=refresh_token&refresh_token={refreshToken}&key={authKey}